oceanprotocol/docs/content/tutorials/react-publish-data-set.md

    }
    ```

-3. Now that we have asset to submit we need function to handle it.
+3. Now that we have an asset to submit, we need function to handle it.
 Just before `render() {` let's add:

    ```javascript
      async submitAsset(){